Maria Del Carmen Gonzalez-Lara, Program Director

 Quit Smoking Program:

 Our Quit Smoking Program is licensed by the National American Lung Association (ALA) and all class facilitators are ALA certified to teach the Freedom From Smoking curriculum, which is the Gold Standard of quitting services.
 Freedom from Smoking is a structured, evidence based step by step approach to quitting by using a variety of techniques.
 Participants quit together and work toward quitting after several sessions.
 Studies show that graduates are six times more likely to stay smoke free than those who quit on their own.
-We offer instructions on Nicotine Replacement Therapy and help with insurance coverage.
+We offer instructions on Nicotine Replacement Therapy and help non-insured.
 Classes are cost free.
 The benefits of quitting are immediate.
 Within 8 hours the blood oxygen level can increase to normal.
 Within 24 hours the chance of a heart attack greatly decreases.
 Call us at 253-6100 ext.
-132 for a class schedule.
+120 for a class schedule.

 Want us to call you?
 Send an email to Maria Carmen Gonzalez-Lara at firstname.lastname@example.org